Easy Even Alone! Recommended Cloud-Based Collaborative Work with Point Clouds

 What is point cloud data?

-Background and benefits of growing interest in point cloud technology
+Background and benefits of point cloud technology

-Benefits of collaborating on point clouds in the cloud
+Benefits of cloud-based point cloud collaboration

-Recommendations for simple surveying with LRTK
+Recommended simple surveying with LRTK

 FAQ